- Why Should You Customize Your WooCommerce Category Page?

 Personalize Category Pages in WooCommerce Using Product Tables

 You’ll want to configure the WooCommerce Product Table plugin’s default settings after you’ve installed and activated it.
 To begin, navigate to WooCommerce → Settings → Products → Product Tables.

 First, go to the Add a New Product Table and look for the Columns setting.
 This is where you will have control over what information appears in your table.
-You can display product attributes, custom fields, and other information in addition to core product information.
+For example, you can display product attributes, custom fields, and other information in addition to core product information.

 From this section, you have two options: one with adding additional information about products, the other with adding product images.
-If you hit Add a Column, you’ll be presented with the screenshot below from which you can choose to select whatever you’d like.
+If you hit Add a Column, I’ll present the screenshot below from which you can choose to select whatever you’d like.

 If you hit Product Image, the same thing happens: 👇

 Furthermore, you have the option to adjust your Query elements, such as product quantity, product category, SKUs, product IDs, and much more: 👇

 Then, if you go to Navigation, you’ll be able to add navigation buttons to your category page, just like this: 👇

 Create your own WooCommerce category page design with a Shortcode